 When visitors provide their email address for your freebies, they’re giving you permission to nurture the relationship and inform them of more promotions moving forward (e.g., having a sitewide sell for 4/20 or a Black Friday/Cyber Monday deal).

-5. Fulfill customer orders
+5. Fulfill and ship customer orders

 You’ll need a system for warehousing your CBD products and managing inventory over time.
 When you’re first getting started, this may be done in your home.
 After experiencing growth, you’ll want to expand into a fulfillment center by either signing a warehouse lease or outsourcing fulfillment.